 - a) Discourages disabled people from participating in public life and fails to promote positive attitudes towards disabled people.
-This policy would not discourage disabled people from participating in public life - b) Provides an opportunity to better positive attitudes towards disabled people or encourages their participation in public life.
-This policy does not impact on attitudes towards disabled people.
-This policy would not discourage disable people from participating in public life.
+The Staff Hours at Work Policy is procedural in nature and would not discourage disabled people from participating in public life - Provides an opportunity to better positive attitudes towards disabled people or encourages their participation in public life.
+The Staff Hours at Work Policy is procedural in nature and does not impact on attitudes towards disabled people